-> Liquidity update:
+Liquidity update:

 - On December 1, 2017, the Partnership entered into a new \$4 billion 5-year revolving credit facility, and \$1 billion 364-day credit facility to replace the legacy ETP and legacy SXL credit facilities - > Recent credit-supportive strategic actions: - In August 2017, ETP priced a public offering of common units for \$1bn of proceeds.
 Proceeds from the offering were used to repay amounts outstanding under its RCF, to fund capex, and for general partnership purposes - In October 2017, ETP announced the closing of its previously announced sale of a minority equity interest in the Rover Pipeline project - In November 2017, ETP raised \$1.48 billion through Series A and Series B Perpetual Preferred Units.
-These securities received 50% equity treatment from all three ratings agencies - On April 2, 2018, ETP sold its CDM compression business to USA Compression Partners (USAC) for \$1.232 billion in cash, 19.2 million USAC common units, and 6.4 million USAC Class B units - On February 7, 2018, SUN repurchased approximately 17.3 million SUN common units owned by ETP for approximately \$540 million.
+These securities received 50% equity treatment from all three ratings agencies - On January 16, 2018, ETP entered into an agreement to sell its contract compression business to USA Compression Partners (USAC) for approximately \$1.7 billion, consisting of \$1.225 billion in cash, 19.2 million USAC common units, and 6.4 million Class B units - On February 7, 2018, SUN repurchased approximately 17.3 million SUN common units owned by ETP for approximately \$540 million.
 ETP used the proceeds to repay amounts outstanding under its revolving credit facility